jejjohnson/jaxsw/README.md

 Without making it too complicated, we settled on a few key objects that the package will comprise of.

-**Grid Object**
+**Domain**

-This will be the object to define the grids where all of the variables live.
+This will be the object to define the grids where all of the fields live.
+It will be easy to access the coordinates, boundaries, grids and cell volumes.
+We don't need to store the grid all of the time, instead we just generate it as we see fit.

-**Boundary Conditions Object**

-This will be the object which handles all of the boundary conditions.

-**Integrators**

-This will be the object which handles all of the integration steps.

 **Operators**

 This will be a suite of functions for different gradient calculations and combined operations for well-known equations.
+We will primarily focus on finite difference operators with the `finiteDiffX` package.
+At a later date, we can introduce spectral and finite volume methods.

+**Integrators**

+We will use the `diffrax` package to do the time integration.
+We'll use the method-of-lines technique to formulate all of our PDEs to calculate the RHS of the equation for the state at $t$.
+Then we can propagate them through the time integrator to get the state at $t+1$.

+**Params, State & Equations of Motion**

+We will have a general API for how we can keep store parameters, initialize states and pass thew both through the equation of motion.

+**Configs**

+We will use the `hydra` package to keep track of the configurations and to initialize parameters for experiments.

 ---
 ## Installation